-Before you present, ask yourself the following questions to make sure to achieve your goal.
+Before you present, ask yourself the following questions to make sure you achieve your goal:

 - What is my core message?

-- Where is my audience and where do they need to be?
-Are they open, skeptical, new to the idea, or split on the issue?
+- Where is my audience now—open, skeptical, new to the idea, or split on the issue?
+Where do they need to be?

-- What stories, metaphors and comparisons will help them “get it” and move them to action?
+- What’s my business case for my listeners to take action?
+What stories, metaphors and comparisons will help them “get it” and move them to action?

 - Have I prepared enough to be conversational and engaging?